A Brief History Of Anthony Kennedy's Swing Vote — And The Landmark Cases It Swayed

 Reporting at the time, NPR's Nina Totenberg was not shy in assessing the case's importance.

 "This is probably right up there with Brown v.
-Board of Education, and Roe v.
+Board of Education and Roe v.
 Wade — if you like it or hate it — and today, Obergefell v.
 Hodges," she said.
 "This was a historic moment."

 Shelby County v.
 Holder (2013)